rfabricioflores/SpringRestAPI/readme.md

 - PATCH `/api/locations` *(Requires authentication)*

-  All properties are optional for edition except id since it's used for location referral
+  All properties are optional for edition except id since it's used for location referral.

     ```json
     {